lasanthamudalige/lasantha-blog/README.md

 # Lasantha blog

-Blog built with Flask in 100 days of code
+Blog built with Flask in 100 days of code.